On Rigid Origami II: Quadrilateral Creased Papers: Several types of large rigid-foldable quadrilateral creased papers

 \subsection{Hybrid}

-This category is formed by the following steps.
-An example is shown in Figure \ref{fig: hybrid repeating}(e) and \ref{fig: hybrid repeating}(f).
+This type is constructed by the following steps.
+An example is shown in figure \ref{fig: hybrid repeating}(e) and \ref{fig: hybrid repeating}(f).
+For the linear compounds type of rigid-foldable Kokotsakis quadrilateral, if it is stitched from two linear units labelled $4.m$ and $4.n$ $(1 \le m \le 5, ~1 \le n \le 5$, either (a) or (b)), we label it as $m$-$n$.

-\begin{enumerate} [(1)] \item Choose the first Kokotsakis quadrilateral from types 1-1, 6.1, 6.2, 7.2, 7.3, 7.7 or 7.8. \item In both the row and column incident to the first Kokotsakis quadrilateral, choose types 1-1, 1-2, 1-3, or 1-5 to stitch with the first Kokotsakis quadrilateral. \item Solve the rest of this quadrilateral creased paper as we do for the isogonal type. \end{enumerate}
+\begin{enumerate} [(1)] \item Choose the first Kokotsakis quadrilateral from types 1-1, 5.1, 5.2, 6.2, 6.3, 6.7 or 6.8. \item In both the row and column incident to the first Kokotsakis quadrilateral, choose types 1-1, 1-2, 1-3, or 1-4 to stitch with the first Kokotsakis quadrilateral. \item Fill the rest of the creased paper with type 1-1. \end{enumerate}